had2020/ProteicLog/README.md

 ## My Action

 To contribute to SDG 3, "Health and Well-Being," I am developing an allergy tracking app.
 In recent years, my immune system and other bodily organs have experienced disharmony.
 I have suffered numerous allergy attacks, including hives and other less pronounceable reactions.
 To address these issues, I am creating an app where I can log my food intake and track allergy-related events.
 The app will provide a simple and quick journal to record what I'm eating, when I experience discomfort, and a tracker to correlate my diet, temperature, and weather conditions with these events.

+## Design
+It is a rudimentary static site, in HTML, JS, and CSS, without any JS frameworks, such as React.
+This site is designed to be used fast, load fast, and work without too much complexity to reduce costs.